bitnet-io/bitnet-exchange/docs/README.md

 # WIP 02-11-2023

- * requires java11 + basic tor outbound access
+# absoloutely requires java11 + basic tor outbound access (will not work with java 17 or java 8 or versions of java higher or lower than 11)
 * running the exchange
 java -jar bitnet-exchange.jar